-Info: This article can be used for Solr 4 and Solr 6.
+Info: This article can be used for Solr 4, Solr 6, and Solr 7.

 The following sections provide solutions to common problems when working with Solr.